Sharktrix/DataStructures-Algorithms/BINARY SEARCH TREE/BST.md

 ## Deletion from BST

+- Key to be deleted does not exist
-- Key to be deleted has one child:
+- Key to be deleted has one leaf:
 - Delete item
 - Make the parent of item, to be the parent of the child of item.
 - Key to be deleted has two children :